-Here, you can find ways to get relief on your own from trigger points in the pectoralis minor.
-Typically, this includes pain in the front of the shoulder and, often, pain in the forearm, and occasionally the hand.
-You can read more about how people describe this pain and activities that typically create the problem in this other post.
+Here, you can find self-care strategies for relief on your own from trigger points in the pectoralis minor.
+Typically, this includes pain in the front of the shoulder when lifting your arm.
+Additionally, there may be pain in the forearm and occasionally the hand.
+In this other post, you can read more about how people describe this pain and activities that typically create the problem.
 You can usually get lasting relief with the recommendations below.

 Working on a low desk with a laptop can also lead to hooked shoulders and a short, tight pectoralis minor as well.